rusyasoft/rusyasoft.github.io/_posts/2025-06-28-How-the-Gemini-CLI-Agent-Thinks-and-Acts.md

 The "Act" phase of the cycle is where the agent interacts with your system.
 This is handled by a dedicated tool execution module that safely and efficiently runs the commands requested by the AI.

-Here’s a look at the tool execution flow:
+Here's a detailed look at the tool execution flow:

 ![Tool Execution Flow](/assets/2025/tool_execution_flow.png)

-This process ensures that every tool call is properly requested, executed, and its result reported back to the agent's "brain" for the next phase of reasoning.
+This process ensures that every tool call is properly requested, executed, and its result is reported back to the agent's "brain" for the next phase of reasoning.

 ## Putting It All Together: Two Examples

-Let's see how this plays out in practice.
+Let's examine how this plays out in practice.

 ### Example 1: A Simple File Listing

-Imagine you ask: **"list the files in the current directory."**
+Imagine you ask: **"List the files in the current directory."**

 ![Simple File Listing](/assets/2025/simple_file_listing.png)